FlamJamCamCode/Crucible/foundations/24 nss.md

 Established players DO get advantages, but not exclusive access, they are fundamentally open to losing at exponential rate:

 **Advantages of Established Position**:
-- More resources to run experiments
-- Existing infrastructure to test mutations on
+- They've grown to run their mutations on much of the substrate
-- Data from current operations
-- Trust network visibility ("more eyes on experiments")
+- Whatever they've kept exclusive to themselves or Trusted parties.
+- Established social dynamics like Trust network effects (Data share, access to types of substrate or actors with substrate, network bridging efforts and more)

 **But Crucially**:
-- Cannot prevent others from competing
+- Cannot prevent others Trust accepted from competing on same substrate
 - Cannot stop exponential takeover by better performers
 - Must continuously prove performance
 - Past success guarantees nothing

+Trust Networking effects act like "borders" or "corporations" of the old world.
+The new world is PoP ownership and no cover layers (like flags or corporate names etc), but then Trust Networking effects making "cuts of association" that makes dealing with many actors at once sensible and tangible.
+Easily assessible.

 ### 9.7 The Self-Funding Revolution